awslabs/sagemaker-debugger/documentation/common_api.md

 ## SaveConfig
 The SaveConfig class customizes the frequency of saving tensors.
 The hook takes a SaveConfig object which is applied as default to all tensors included.
-A collection can also have its own SaveConfig object which is applied to the tensors belonging to that collection.
+A collection can also have a SaveConfig object which is applied to the collection's tensors.

 SaveConfig also allows you to save tensors when certain tensors become nan.
 This list of tensors to watch for is taken as a list of strings representing names of tensors.